 \subsubsection{Method}

-MeshGraphNet (MGN) \cite{pfaff2021learning}, introduced by T. Pfaff et al., is a framework designed for learning mesh-based simulations using graph neural networks.
+\citet{pfaff2021learning} introduced MGN, a framework designed for learning mesh-based simulations using graph neural networks.
 The model is capable of being trained to simulate dynamic solutions by passing messages over a meshed domain, predicting acceleration at each mesh node at a given time step.
 This prediction allows for the calculation of the output field at the next time step through forward integration.
 Specifically, MGN is trained using one-step supervision and can be applied iteratively to generate long trajectories during inference.
 The architecture of MeshGraphNet is composed of encoding, processing, and decoding steps.
 In this work, MGN has been adapted to predict steady-state fields.

 We utilize the following features as input (see Figure \ref{fig:workflow_mgn} for the workflow diagram):

 \begin{itemize} \item the distance of each node to the boundary, \item the type of node, \item the coordinates of the node. \end{itemize}